 4. Offer interesting and challenging work

-Another important step toward becoming an employer of choice is offering a workload that’s challenging but manageable.
+Another important step toward becoming a preferred employer is offering a challenging but manageable workload.
 Achieving this blend may look different depending on the department or team member.

 Keep these questions in mind when you’re evaluating your employees’ workload: